DanproTDT/DanproTDT.github.io/src/components/Projects/Homelab/Homelab_en.md

 **Comments**

-- The registration in PFSENSE is key for the stations to solve the domain correctly.
+- The registration in pfSense is important for the stations to solve the domain correctly.
 - The GPO allows to verify connectivity between ping stations.
 - Apache is installed as a basis for future penetration tests.